Muhammad Hassan (wrestler): Ohio Valley Wrestling (2002–2004)

-World Wrestling Entertainment
+World Wrestling Entertainment (2004–2005)

 Raw debut (2004–2005)

-Copani made his WWE television debut as a heel on Raw as Muhammad Hassan on December 13, 2004 in an in-ring segment with Mick Foley after wrestling dark matches and house shows for about two months.
-His introductory video and gimmick featured him and his manager, Iranian-American Khosrow Daivari, introducing themselves.
+Copani made his WWE television debut as a heel on Raw as Muhammad Hassan on December 13, 2004, in an in-ring segment with Mick Foley after wrestling dark matches and house shows for about two months.
+His introductory video and gimmick featured him and his manager, Iranian-American Khosrow Daivari, introducing themselves as Arab Americans.
 He described himself as a wrestler of Jordanian-Palestinian descent wanting relief from the increased prejudice and stereotypes created by the 9/11 attacks, as he entered professional wrestling.
 He then concluded with a controversial extension of hands and praise to Allah.
 He stopped praising Allah vocally due to complaints by Muslim-Americans, but still extended his hands during his ring entrance.
-His speech followed by a Persian translation of his speech by Daivari.
+His speech followed by a Persian translation of his speech by Daivari, mistakenly referred to as Arabic by Hassan and the commentary team.
 Hassan's gimmick also involved him interrupting promos by other wrestlers with his theme music and approaching the ring to cut promos of his own, typically complaining about being held back due to anti-Arab prejudice.

 Making his entrance into the WWE, he berated the way the media have characterized Arab-Americans after September 11.
 As an example, he focused his anger on Raw announcers Jerry "The King" Lawler and Jim Ross.
 He and Daivari faced the two announcers in an in-ring debate on the January 3, 2005 episode of Raw.
-He then defeated Lawler in his debut match at the New Year's Revolution pay-per-view event.
+He then defeated Lawler in his debut match at the New Year's Revolution pay-per-view event on January 9.
 In the course of his undefeated streak, Hassan defeated wrestlers such as The Hurricane, Sgt.
 Slaughter, Chris Benoit and Chris Jericho.
-Hassan had attracted much heat as a villain, a fact which was evident at the Royal Rumble in the Royal Rumble match itself.
+Hassan had attracted much heat as a villain, a fact which was evident at the Royal Rumble on January 30 in the Royal Rumble match itself.
 When Hassan entered at number 13, everyone who was in the ring at the time (Booker T, Chris Benoit, Chris Jericho, Edge, Eddie Guerrero, Luther Reigns, Rey Mysterio and Shelton Benjamin) immediately ganged up on Hassan and eliminated him.
 Notably, Edge and Reigns were also heels at the time.

 At WrestleMania 21 on April 3, Hassan and Daivari were featured in a segment with Hulk Hogan that saw Hogan coming to the rescue of wrestler Eugene, who was being attacked by Hassan and Daivari.
 The next night on Raw, Hassan and Daivari came out to confront and assault face Shawn Michaels.
 The following week on Raw, Michaels approached Raw General Manager Eric Bischoff demanding a handicap match with Hassan and Daivari.
 Bischoff refused, but he did tell Michaels to find a partner and he would grant a match.
 Michaels then made a plea for Hogan to come back and team with him.
 On the April 18 episode of Raw, Hassan again led an attack on Michaels until Hogan appeared to save Michaels and accept his offer.